+NZ IAS 1:38-38A Minimum comparative information required (current and previous period).
 NZ IAS 1:113 Notes to be presented in a systematic manner and cross referenced.

 NZ IAS 1:106 Specific line items and information required for components of equity in the statement of changes in equity.
 NZ IAS 1:106A Analysis of other comprehensive income by component of equity (or in the notes).
 NZ IAS 1:107 Dividends recognised as distributions to owners and the related amount per share (or in the notes).